 You should start to see signs of progress within a couple of days.
 There is no hard-and-fast rule surrounding this, though.
 Patience is a virtue when it comes to treating feline ringworm.

-If you do not see the results that you hoped for after three weeks, seek professional guidance.
+If you do not see the results that you hoped for after three weeks, seek veterinary guidance.
 Your cat may need a different treatment, or even a new diagnosis.

 How Can You Tell if Ringworm is Healing in Cats?